Incident DetailsCause of Death:

 He told officers the other suspect shot Agent Burrell four times in the head in a wooded area of Gary, before dumping his body in Illinois.
 He directed officers to his body, found at 7:55 am, in a Bloom Township cornfield one half-mile south of U.S. 30 in Cook County.

-The 55-year-old shooter pleaded guilty to first-degree murder and was sentenced to life in prison, where he later died.
+The 55-year-old shooter pleaded guilty to first-degree murder and was sentenced to life in prison, where he died in 1981.
 The other man, a 34-year-old half brother to the shooter, was convicted of second-degree murder but on appeal his conviction was reversed.

 Agent Burrell, the youngest federal narcotics agent to be killed in the line of duty, was assigned to the Chicago Division.
 He was survived by his parents, brother and sister.

-The responsibilities of the Federal Bureau of Narcotics (1930–1968) are now under the jurisdiction of the Drug Enforcement Administration.
+The responsibilities of the Federal Bureau of Narcotics – U.S. Department of the Treasury (1930–1968) are now under the jurisdiction of the Drug Enforcement Administration – U.S. Department of Justice.